As an Amazon Associate, I earn from qualifying purchases

-Or maybe you have a scratch on the glass of your watch and you are unsure if it can be polished out, or will it mean a fresh glass instead?
+Or maybe you have a scratch on the glass of your watch and you are unsure if it can be polished out, or will it mean a completely new watch crystal instead?

 We’re here to help shed some light on these problems – or at least as much as we can without seeing the watch (you can always send us an enquiry with a pic here).

-We carry out our watch repairs in-house and have replaced the glass, or watch crystal as they are more accurately called, in hundreds of watches.
+We carry out our watch repairs in-house and have replaced the watch glasses, or watch crystals as they are more accurately called, in hundreds of watches.

-We would love to share tips here to help you when you find yourself with a broken watch glass.
+We would love to share tips to help you when you find yourself with a cracked watch glass.

 Why Does A Watch Glass Suddenly Break?

-In an ideal world, you wouldn’t have a watch with a smashed face but, sadly, these things happen.
+In an ideal world, you wouldn’t have a watch with a smashed glass but, sadly, these things happen, sometimes quite easily

-A glass on a watch is strong, but if it suffers impact at a particular point, it can easily shatter.
+Watch glasses are strong, but if there is impact at a particular point, they can suddenly shatter.

-It can happen easily, particularly with a new watch when we may catch it if we are not used to the size or new shape, or dropping it may be all it takes.
+Catching a new watch that we’re not used to against something hard, or simply dropping it may be all it takes.

 Scratched Watch Glasses

-We often see watch glasses which have multiple scratches in roughly the same place.
-It’s easy to be unaware that we may habitually lean or rub our wrist (and their watch glass) against a surface.
+We often see watch crystals which have multiple scratches in roughly the same place.
+We could be completely unaware that we repeatedly lean or rub our watch crystal against a surface.

 Scratches on the surface of the glass of your watch can obscure the glass considerably and make it very difficult to read the time.

 Some surface scratches on the glass of your watch can be polished out, as long as the scratches aren’t too deep.

-Your local watch repairman or local jewellers should be able to do this or you can even do this yourself with this special paste.
+Your local watch repairman or local jewellers should be able to do this or you can even do this yourself with this paste.